platformatic/platformatic/docs/platformatic-cloud/pricing.md

 ### What does it mean I can set my own CNAME?

 Free applications only gets a `*.deploy.space` domain name to access their application.
-All other plans can set it to a domain of their chosing.
+All other plans can set it to a domain of their choosing.